a11ywatch/a11ywatch/README.md

 ## Getting Started

+`docker compose up`

-See the documentation at [https://docs.a11ywatch.com](https://docs.a11ywatch.com)
+See the documentation at [https://docs.a11ywatch.com](https://docs.a11ywatch.com) for more information.

 ## Contributing